circleci/circleci-docs/jekyll/_cci2/jobs-steps.md

  version: 2.1

  orbs:
-   s3tools: circleci/s3@1 #imports the s3 orb in the circleci namespace
+   aws-s3: circleci/s3@1.0.0 #imports the s3 orb in the circleci namespace

  workflows:
    build-test-deploy:
      jobs:
        - deploy2s3:
          steps:
-           - s3tools/s3sync: #invokes the s3sync command declared in the s3 orb
+           - aws-s3/sync: #invokes the sync command declared in the s3 orb
                from: .
               to: "s3://mybucket_uri"
               overwrite: true
 ```

 ## Sample Configuration with Parallel Jobs